ultrazohm/ultrazohm_sw/docs/source/hardware/altium/altium_db_lib/altium_DB_lib.rst

 3. Click on the three horizontal lines and select the point ``File-based library Preferences``

 4. Select the register Installed.
-While not necessary it is strongly recommended to remove all not required libraries at this point (e.g. the standard "Miscellanious Devices" library from Altium)
+While not necessary, it is strongly recommended to remove all not required libraries at this point (e.g. the standard "Miscellanious Devices" library from Altium)

 .. _31_File_based_lib: